mach-composer/mach-composer-cli/docs/src/topics/development/environment.md

 # Development environment

-This section describes some tips on how to configure your development environment so you can use MACH Composer to the fullest.
+This section describes some tips on how to configure your development environment so you can use MACH composer to the fullest.

 ## Installing the CLI

-MACH Composer is written in Go.
-For macOs and Linux users the easiest way to install Mach Composer is via brew:
+MACH composer is written in Go.
+For macOs and Linux users the easiest way to install MACH composer is via brew:

 ```bash
 brew tap labd/mach-composer